Dog Allergens & How to Help Manage Them at Home

 - Are some people more prone to dog allergies?

 Yes, usually due to genetics.
-A family history of allergies, asthma, hay fever or eczema are more likely to develop dog allergies.
+People with a family history of allergies, asthma, hay fever or eczema are more likely to develop dog allergies.
 Additionally, some individuals may have a more sensitive immune system that reacts negatively to pet allergens.

 - Can I still have a dog if I’m allergic?